2026-03-23

 Skills make it one-command

-The real productivity gain came from creating skills — small SKILL.md files that define slash commands for common operations.
+The big speed boost came from creating skills — small SKILL.md files that define slash commands for common operations.
 I have /commit, /push, /deploy, and /feedback.
 Each one tells Claude exactly what to run and what to report back.

 Sending /deploy from Telegram and getting back a live URL two minutes later, without touching a laptop, doesn't get old.